Virtual Machines Using VMware Workstation

-Note: Before you power on the virtual machine, you can customize various other options using the edit virtual machine wizard if there is a need to do so.
+Note: Before you turn on the virtual machine, you can customize various other options using the “Edit Virtual Machine Wizard” if there is a need to do so.

-21. Then the Windows operating system installation will start.
+21. The Windows operating system installation will then start.
 The installation is the same as installing Windows operating systems on a physical host.